lawrennd/old_talks/slides/2017-08-30-cloaking-functions.md

   gain the advantages of prediction from patient data without impinging on their privacy.

-  Joint work with Michael Smith, Max Zwiessele and Mauricio Alvarez
+  Joint work with **Michael T. Smith**, Max Zwiessele and Mauricio Alvarez
 date: 2017-08-30
 affiliation: Amazon and University of Sheffield
 ---